 The cooling is controlled to maintain the supply temperature setpoint.
-The cooling will be locked out when the outside air temperature is below the cooling lockout (80°F).
+The cooling will be locked out when the outside air temperature is below the cooling lockout (75°F).

 - Chilled Water: Microprocessor controller will modulate a chilled water valve (provided by others) to maintain supply air setpoint.
 Coil freeze protection must be provided by others in the field! - Mechanical Cooling: Microprocessor controller enables stages of cooling to maintain the supply air setpoint.
-When a modulating compressor is installed, the compressor modulates to maintain the supply air setpoint.
 Mechanical cooling is available in the following configurations:

-- Packaged DX: Unit with compressors and condensing section located within the same unit.
-This unit may have lead standard, or lead digital scroll compressors. - Split DX: Separate condensing unit must be provided by others.
-The controller will provide a dry enable contact for 2 stages of cooling. - Evaporative Cooling: Microprocessor will enable the evaporative cooling when the outside air is above the cooling lockout setpoint (80°F).
+- Packaged DX: Unit with compressors and condensing section located within the same unit. - Evaporative Cooling: Microprocessor will enable the evaporative cooling when the outside air is above the cooling lockout setpoint (80°F).
 The valves will be energized opening the supply valve and closing the drain and supply line drain valves for an adjustable delay prior to the pump being enabled.
 The auto drain flush sequence can be used to drain the sump after an adjustable amount of run-time to bring fresh water into the evaporative cooler.